Tuesday, April 4, 2023

 The splendid courtyard at Topolska 18, Belgrade

-At their best, coffeehouses are places to be, not just places to do.
+At their best, coffeehouses are places to be, not just places to buy.
 Achieving this in America, however, is hindered by our car-centered design, which makes life in public into a series of errands, and/or the cost of real estate in major cities, where proprietors can’t afford the space or the time for customers to hang out.

 I was visiting coffeehouses in New York City last month when I had a flash of clarity about what it feels like to be in a coffeehouse.
 The first two places I went had very little seating relative to the stream of customers, clearly designed for grabbing and going rather than lingering.
 We did stay awhile, but I was always conscious of the preciousness of the seat I occupied.
 The third had plenty of seating but was messy and aesthetically unappealing.
 Only in the fourth was I able to linger un-self-consciously, to watch and listen to the stream of people coming in, and to write most of the blog post on Greenwich Village.
 Maybe it was because it was Monday as opposed to Saturday or Sunday?
 The counterman did describe business as “slow,” though it seemed steady to me.